ncbi/AIONER/README.md

 - src: the codes for AIONER
 	- AIONER_Run.py: the script for running AIONER
 	- AIONER_Training.py: the script for training AIONER model
+	- AIONER_FineTune.py: the script for fine-tuning AIONER model for the new NER task
-	- Format_Preprocess.py: the preprocesing script to covert the pubtator format to conll format.
+	- Format_Preprocess.py: the preprocesing script to covert the pubtator format to conll format
 - vocab: label files for NER